lesovsky/postgres-commandments/README.md

 Long, idle and especially write transactions acquire and hold locks on tuples, preventing their cleanup by vacuum.

-Look at the performance of the pgbench benchmark:
+Look at the performance of the pgbench benchmark (8 clients read and write to the database during 1 hour):

 ```
 pgbench -c8 -P 60 -T 3600 -U postgres pgbench